immunomind/immundata/README.md

 ---

 > [!IMPORTANT]
 > This README is huge.
+I'm not kidding.
 Please consider using navigation.

 - 🤔 [Why `immundata`?](#-why--immundata-)
 - 📦 [Installation](#-installation)